 So, if Green is such an advocate of mental health awareness and a prominent figure both online and in the literary world, why is he deciding to leave the internet?
 To focus on his own health.

 We all know the social media algorithm — if you’re watching a makeup video on Instagram, your suggested videos will be makeup videos.
 If you look something up on Google one day, then your ads will relate to your recent searches.
 The internet knows what people look for, and that goes for everyone.
-For John, this algorithm can be too much, oftentimes sucking him back into the loop of checking, reading, refreshing and updating to stay in the know, going through the same social media apps.
+For Green, this algorithm can be too much, oftentimes sucking him back into the loop of checking, reading, refreshing and updating to stay in the know, going through the same social media apps.

 His knack of being on social media leaves him anxiously wanting to be updated on anything the apps spit out.
 Because he spends so much time scrolling and scrolling, much like his OCD, Green’s algorithm sucks him back into the social spiral again and again to the point where he does not feel productive because his time is just wasted online.

 This, however, is not the first time that Green has taken a break from social media.
 In 2015, Green announced that he would be taking time off because the popularity of “The Fault in Our Stars” made it difficult for him, at the time, to enjoy writing.
 In a video discussing his writing after “TFIOS” was published, he says his writing experience became an “intense pressure, like people were watching over [his] shoulder” as a result of his mental health.